-Second-Tier VA Loan Entitlement
+Second-Tier VA Loan Entitlement Eligibility Requirements

-This may seem contrary to popular opinions on qualifying for a VA mortgage, but that is due to the lack of knowledge on this entitlement.
+This may seem contrary to popular opinions on qualifying for a VA mortgage, but that is due to the lack of knowledge on this bonus entitlement.

-First of all, the applicant must be current on their loan payments on their existing VA loan.
-The lender will look closely at the applicant’s credit report to make sure the last 12 months’ payments have also been made on time.
+First, the applicant must be current on their loan payments on their existing VA loan.
+The VA lender will look closely at the applicant’s credit report to make sure the last 12 months’ payments have also been made on time.

 Additionally, there needs to be a clear reason why the family is looking to buy another property.
-Namely, a Permanent Change of Station (PCS) or change in their family such as the arrival of another child or taking on the care of an elderly relative.
+Namely, a Permanent Change of Station (PCS) or a change in their family, such as the arrival of another child or taking on the care of an elderly relative.
 Another example could be a family that has received orders to move to a different duty station.
 To state it clearly, a 2nd VA loan is not an invitation to veterans to intentionally purchase a home as a rental property.

-The applicant’s debt to income ratio will be scrutinized to make sure the veteran can make all of their existing payments along with the 2 house payments.
+The applicant’s debt-to-income ratio will be scrutinized to make sure the veteran can make all of their existing payments, along with the 2 house payments.
 The applicant will also need to meet the requirements of residual income for their family size and their area.

-How To Calculate Entitlement Amounts
+How To Calculate VA Second Tier Entitlement Amounts

-Now, subtract the $56,250 from the $127,600 amount, and you are left with $71,350.
-This would mean that the qualifying veteran could possibly get another VA mortgage up to $285,400 (4 x $71,350).
+Now subtract $56,250 from $127,600, and you are left with $71,350.
+This would mean that the qualifying veteran could get another VA loan up to $285,400 (4 x $71,350).

 Keep in mind, if some/all of the veteran’s entitlement is tied up on the other property, that can impact the size of the loan they can qualify for without a down payment.